RAddRiceee/BugPecker/GithubApp/README.md

 - Java 1.8
 - Tomcat

-## Configureß
+## Configure

-This server calls the RevisionAnalyzer componect to initialize your repository.
-You need to edit the initUrl and UpdateUrl to use the RevisionAnalyzer component in file [HandleIssueServiceImpl](./src/main/java/com/githubApp/service/impl/HandleIssueServiceImpl.java).
+This server calls the Revision Analyzer to initialize your repository.
+You need to edit the initUrl and UpdateUrl to use the Revision Analyzer in file [HandleIssueServiceImpl](./src/main/java/com/githubApp/service/impl/HandleIssueServiceImpl.java).
 These parameters refer to the location your analyzer service layed out.

 Before use the Matcher and Learner component, you need to edit the resultUrl in file [HandleIssueServiceImpl](./src/main/java/com/githubApp/service/impl/HandleIssueServiceImpl.java).
 This url should be the same with the ip of the callback url of your githubApp.